Diversity, equality and inclusion

 What we do

-• Trustees: in line with our Articles of Association, over half our trustees are carers.
-The Board also includes a broad range of ages, and BAME representation.
+- Trustees: in line with our Articles of Association, over half our trustees are carers.
+The Board also includes a broad range of ages, backgrounds and lived experience.

-• Recruitment: we work hard to ensure a fair selection process, supporting inclusion (including advertising vacancies in 3 different places; not revealing potential employee’s name until the final part of the application; and for young carer roles, a young carer participates in the interview process.
-We also are keen to consider applicants who don’t have the professional experience outlined but do have ‘lived experience’ as carers.)
+- Recruitment: we work hard to ensure a fair selection process, supporting inclusion (including advertising vacancies in 3 different places).
+For young carer roles, a young carer participates in the interview process.
+We are also keen to consider applicants who don’t have the professional experience outlined, but do have lived experience as carers.

 What we plan